rolfen/conncheck/README.md

 # Conncheck

-A web page for checking connectivity in the browser.
+A web page for checking connectivity status from inside your browser.

+It includes a live HTTP ping.

 ## Requirements